-Left Turns - On a left turn, make sure you have reached the center of the intersection before you start the left turn.
-If you turn too soon, the left side of your vehicle may hit another vehicle because of off-tracking.
+Left Turns:

-If there are two turning lanes, always take the right-hand turn lane, as shown in Figure 2-13.
+- Make sure you have reached the center of the intersection before you start the left turn.
+If you turn too soon, the left side of your vehicle may hit another vehicle because of off-tracking. - If there are two turning lanes, always take the right-hand turn lane, as shown in Figure 2-13.
 Do not start in the inside lane because you may have to swing right to make the turn.
 Drivers on your left can be more readily seen.